CORENdot/Unity-Vertex-Color-Processor-for-Crocotile3D-.obj-files/README.md

             applied to all non-grouped-tiles by default.
             - Again if you create more Objects called "Scene" they will get merged with the non-grouped-tiles into a single Mesh by Unity.

-    3 - I have found some cases where Unity importer doesn't load well the number of vertices that Crocotile3D writes to the .obj file.
-Sometimes it adds extra vertices, no idea why, to the resulting Mesh/es.
-            - If you get a "Mesh.colors is out of bounds..." error try disabling the Merge Vertices checkbox of Crocotile3D .obj export settings and see if it works.

-    4 - If the Unity project doesn't have Color Space set to Gamma in the Player Settings vertex colors will result different than Crocotile 3D.
+    3 - If the Unity project doesn't have Color Space set to Gamma in the Player Settings vertex colors will result different than Crocotile 3D.
 (More subtle)
             - Gamma is the default Color Space on new projects by Unity.
             - There might be a workaround in ModelImporter settings for Linear space users, check documentation.
             - Other solution might involve to change how the Colors are parsed in this script.

-    5 - The script requires PreserveHierarchy, OptimizeMesh and WeldVertices from ModelImporter settings set to false so Unity doesn't mismatch with the .obj file vertex order.
+    4 - The script requires PreserveHierarchy, OptimizeMesh and WeldVertices from ModelImporter settings set to false so Unity doesn't mismatch with the .obj file vertex order.
             - This script does this automatically for you on the OnPreprocessModel () function.

-    6 - The script cannot distinguish .obj files created with Crocotile3D than other modeling softwares.
+    5 - The script cannot distinguish .obj files created with Crocotile3D than other modeling softwares.
 If you have .obj files created from other modeling software imported or modified, THIS SCRIPT WILL PROBABLY FAIL!
             - Feel free to extend the code and add conditions that will prevent the script to